Flow Racers is a reader-supported site. Purchases made through links may earn a commission.

 With understeer, the front of the car does not turn as much into the corner as the driver is demanding – the front tires tend to slip towards the outside of the corner.
 With oversteer, the car turns more into the corner than desired by the driver, due to the rear tires drifting towards the outside of the corner.

 Therefore, through each corner that the driver experiences either of these issues, there is some lateral dragging of the tire, while under incredible loads.
+If this is excessive, it can cause graining.

 Poor Suspension Setup